-For a starter, pick one of your favourite snacks: a silkworm, a grasshopper, a tarantula, a water beetle, a crutch or the brown pants.
+For a starter, pick one of your favorite snacks: a silkworm, a grasshopper, a tarantula, a water beetle, a crutch, or the brown pants.

-I would pick a tarantula, it was my favourite.
+I would pick a tarantula, it was my favorite.
 Yet, it’s not as ugly as it sounds.
-For example, in Cambodia insects can turn into really amazing cuisine idea.
-I’ve tasted my bugs in the restaurant owned by the French chef, where he serves bugs in different styles – a silkworm stewed in coconut milk, grilled tarantula or grasshoppers’ chips with soy sauce and so on.
+For example, in Cambodia insects can turn into really amazing cuisine ideas.
+I’ve tasted my bugs in the restaurant owned by the French chef, where he serves bugs in different styles – a silkworm stewed in coconut milk, grilled tarantula, or grasshoppers’ chips with soy sauce and so on.

 Can you assign an association to each of these countries you have visited?